cosmos/ibc-go/docs/architecture/adr-005-consensus-height-events.md

 - The `SignedHeader` containing the commitment root.
 - The `ValidatorSet` that signed the *Header*.
-- The `TrustedHeight` seen by the client as less than or equal to the height of *Header*.
+- The `TrustedHeight` seen by the client at less than or equal to the height of *Header*.
 - The last `TrustedValidatorSet` at the trusted height.

 Following the refactor of the `02-client` submodule and associated `ClientState` interfaces, it will now be possible for